RajHello/Wavefront/README.md

 ## 🤝 Contributing

-If you find a bug or want to add a feature that makes this even sexier, open a Pull Request.
-Don't be weird about it.
+If you find a bug or want to add a feature  open a Pull Request.

 ---